gcpdev/xpshacl/README.md

 * **Justification Tree Construction:** Builds logical justification trees to explain the reasoning behind each violation.
 * **Context Retrieval (RAG):** Retrieves relevant domain knowledge, including ontology fragments and shape documentation, to enrich explanations.
 * **Natural Language Generation (LLM):** Generates human-readable explanations and correction suggestions using large language models.
+* **Support to multiple LLMs:** To the moment, OpenAI, Google Gemini, and Anthropic's Claude models are supported via API.
+Any other models with API following the OpenAI standard can be quickly and easily extended.
 * **Ollama Integration:** Enables local LLM usage for enhanced privacy and performance.
 * **Simple Interface:** Provides an easy-to-use interface to validate and explain RDF data.
 * **Generalizability:** The underlying methodology is adaptable to other constraint languages.